Taiko2k/Tauon/docs/guide.md

   __Note__: Its best to import any corresponding audio files before importing playlists.

 Bug: Some tracks with strange characters in metadata may cause process to fail.

 Tip: Exporting then importing tracks also serves the function of reviving dead tracks when files have been moved.
+(Provided the 'clean database' function is used before re-import.)

 ### ReplayGain